The short version

 We do not share, sell, rent, or trade Data with third parties for their commercial purposes.

-We do not disclose Data outside NaviGate Prepared, except in the situations listed in this section or in the section
+We do not disclose Data outside NaviGate Prepared, except in the situations listed in this section or in the section below on Compelled Disclosure.

-as YouTube, and that content may include ads.
+We do not host advertising on NaviGate Prepared.
+We may occasionally embed content from third party sites, such as YouTube, and that content may include ads.
 While we try to minimize the amount of ads our embedded content contains, we can’t always control what third parties show.